Shiroten/SysProg/Übung 5/raw/Gruppe 5 - Janowitz, Nguyen, Rossa,  Seiler, Uhl/Aufgabe5.rst

 			* What are the standard file descriptors and what are they used for?

 				File Descriptor 0, 1 and 2 are the standard one.
-				0 is the STDIN, 1 is the STDOUT and 2 is the STDERR Where STDIN represend the default keyboard, STDOUT the screen and STDERR 					is the standard error
+				0 is the STDIN, 1 is the STDOUT and 2 is the STDERR.
+				STDIN represents the default keyboard, STDOUT the screen and STDERR is the standard error output.

 			* What is a buffer?